 Hydrology

 Surface water runoff flow rates/volumes influence the effectiveness of buffers at capturing pesticides (Mersie et al., 2003; Boyd et al., 2003; Arora, 1996; Misra et al., 1996).
 As noted previously, higher amounts of runoff from agricultural lands is likely to decrease buffer effectiveness.
 Higher suspended sediment levels in runoff are often associated with higher loads of pesticides that adsorb to sediment (Arora et al., 2003; Arora et al., 1996; Misra et al., 1996).
-Buffers having conditions that make them that effective at removing sediment from runoff tend to be effective for removing pesticides that strongly adsorb to sediment.
-(Zhang et al., 2010; Sabbagh et al., 2009; Arora et al., 2003; Boyd et al., 2003; Schmitt et al., 1999; Arora, 1996).
+Buffers having conditions that make them that effective at removing sediment from runoff tend to be effective for removing pesticides that strongly adsorb to sediment (Zhang et al., 2010; Sabbagh et al., 2009; Arora et al., 2003; Boyd et al., 2003; Schmitt et al., 1999; Arora, 1996).
 Groundwater hydrology is also relevant.
 Pesticides may be removed from shallow groundwater as it flows beneath a buffer (Boyd et al., 2003).
 However, transport of pesticide metabolites to surface water via groundwater has been observed (Rice et al. 2016).
-Additionally, chemicals can be temporarily trapped in a buffer and released in subsequent precip events, often as a metabolite (Vianello et al., 2005).
+Additionally, chemicals can be temporarily trapped in a buffer and released in subsequent precipitation events, often as a metabolite (Vianello et al., 2005).

 Vegetation